9 to 19 February 2017

 The Deutsche Kinemathek also hosted numerous events to complement the Retrospective.

-The Museum of Modern Art, New York, has been a Retrospective partner since 2011.
-In the summer of 2017, MoMA will present a related and extended exhibition of science fiction films, organised by Joshua Siegel, MoMA Curator of Film.
+The Museum of Modern Art, New York, was a Retrospective partner between 2011 and 2017.
+In the summer of 2017, MoMA presented a related and extended exhibition of science fiction films, organised by Joshua Siegel, MoMA Curator of Film.